Royal treatment: Buckingham Palace opens doors to state banquets

 Following in the footsteps of statesmen from around the world, royal fans can enter the London palace through the grand entrance, where the Australian state coach used in the state visit processions is on display.

-Up the staircase and into the opulent ballroom, visitors can see the dressed table for a state banquet, laid out with royal tableware and centrepieces.
+Up the staircase and into the opulent ballroom, visitors can see the dressed table for a state banquet, laid out with royal tableware and centerpieces.

 "Visitors for the first time this year get to walk through the grand entrance," Anna Reynolds, curator for the Royal Collection Trust, told Reuters.